Percy W. Heward: Writings

 His writing ministry was strikingly similar to that of Arthur Pink, Heward's contemporary and Christian friend.
 They held very similar theological views on many issues.
-Pink quoted Heward in his literature, corresponded with Heward, and used to come down from Stornoway, Scotland, for fellowship in "special meetings at Holiday seasons, announced as ‘Quiet Bible Hours’" in the "Meeting room" in East London.
+Pink quoted Heward in his literature, corresponded with Heward, and used to come down from Stornoway, Scotland, for fellowship in "special meetings at Holiday seasons, announced as 'Quiet Bible Hours'" in the "Meeting room" in East London.
 Like Pink, Percy Heward had both the ministry of letter writing and writing in exposition of the Scriptures in a magazine.
-Student of Scripture (similar to Pink's Studies in the Scriptures) was Heward's second monthly magazine for more advanced Christians.
+The Student of Scripture (similar to Pink's Studies in the Scriptures) was Heward's second monthly magazine for more advanced Christians.
 It contained expositions and studies and was published by him from January 1904 until March 1948.
 The more readable magazine from his pen for a wider audience was called Thoughts from the Word of God, published by Heward from 15 August 1898, at the age of 16, until his death in 1948.
 Both were monthly magazines and reached 10.000 copies each.
 His August 1900 issue of Thoughts had in total 4000 copies and included some statements of contemporary Christians: